anthonysSlab/SalineScriptures/brainstorming-ideas/the catastropy of forty winks.md

 - Masochist
     - (HP +3, WILL +1)
     - Losing more than half your max hp in a fight gives you a extra action.
-    - Cannot fail a morale test if it involves physical pain to you.
+    - Cannot fail a morale test if it involves pain to you.
     // second one is pretty vague

 - Axe Warden